jwelrynewone/docs/Collateral-Ratio.md

 ## Collateral Ratio Estimation

--- In Matrix protocol, over-collateralization comes from both HAs and SLPs capital.
+-- In Matrix protocol, over-collateralization comes from both LAs and IAs liqudity.

+## example

-Let's try to estimate how over-collateralized the protocol could be in theory, starting with 100 of collateral in the protocol coming from users.
+- Estimate how over-collateralized the Matrix protocol could be in theory, starting with 1000 of OSMO collateral in the protocol coming from users.

-If HAs cover all the collateral from users with a leverage of 3, meaning that they brought 50 of collateral to commit to 100, the protocol is collateralized at 150%.
+- If LAs cover all the collateral from users with a leverage of 3, meaning that they brought 500 OSMO to commit to 1000, the protocol is collateralized at 150%.

-In Matrix, SLPs earn a portion of the yield and rewards coming from lending the protocol's collateral.
-Now let's imagine that 80% of the collateral is lent, and that they are looking to earn twice as much yield as they would on another protocol like Compound or Aave.
+- In Matrix, IAs earn a portion of the yield and rewards coming from lending the protocol's collateral.
+- If 80% of the collateral is lent, and IAs are looking to earn twice as much yield as they would on another protocol.

-By bringing 100 of additional collateral, SLPs would earn yield on 80% x 250 = 200, that is twice the collateral that they brought initially.
-This means that they would earn a yield that is twice higher than what they could get by using their collateral in another platform: this corresponds to what they target in this example.

-In that case, the protocol is collateralized at 250%.
+- Bringing 1000 OSMO, IAs would earn yield on 80% x 2500 = 2000, that is twice the collateral that they brought initially.
+- This means that they would earn a yield that is twice higher than what they could get by using their collateral in another platform: this corresponds to what they target.
+The protocol is collateralized at 250%.